-You can apply for a patent through the European Patent Office (EPO).
-This is made possible by the European Patent Convention (EPC), which applies in more than 30 European countries.
+You can apply for a patent with the European Patent Office (EPO) due to the European Patent Convention (EPC), which applies in around 40 European countries.

 - Your market is in Europe

-- You want to reach several countries with a single application
+- You want to cover several countries with a single application

-If you have questions about European applications, you should contact the EPO, which has offices in Berlin, The Hague and Munich.
+For questions regarding European applications, please contact the EPO (with offices in Berlin, the Hague and Munich).